marqdouj/dotnet.general/README.md

 # DotNet.General

-> NOTE: This is a new repository and is released as a Preview version.

 ## Summary
 C# classes and extensions I find useful in my .NET projects.

 ## Demo
-A demo of all my `DotNet` packages can be found [here](https://github.com/marqdouj/dotnet.demo).
+A demo of this, other of my `DotNet` packages. can be found [here](https://github.com/marqdouj/dotnet.demo).

 ## Features
 - **Extensions**